MehaRima/online_ambulance_booking_service/README.md

 # Online Ambulance Booking Service

-This ambulance booking website is based on php as a backend for university major web project
+This ambulance booking website is based on
+### Php,MySql for creating the back end
+*and*
+### Html,Css as the front end part of the service
+ required for university major web project

 # Project Update: 21.04.2020